BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_logs.md

     </a>
 </div>

 Detailed logs are found in the logs tab.

+---

-Each time you click `Export` button, a new a log called a `Job` with ID is created with detailed steps.
+Each time you click `Publish` button, a new a log called a `Job` with ID is created with detailed steps.

 - Yellow lines are regular steps in progress.
 - Green lines are successful steps.